wenbinyugroup/ivabs/docs/source/ivabs/install/linux.rst

         bash ivabs-#.#-linux-installer.sh

 #.
 Select the installation folder of your own choice.
 The default folder is ``ivabs`` inside your home folder, i.e. ``IVABS_ROOT=~/ivabs``.
 #.
 Dakota is optional.
-If you would like to continue use the Dakota already installed on your computer, you need to uncheck the option.
+If you would like to use the Dakota already installed on your computer, you need to answer ``no`` for that question.
 #.
 Environment variables of PATH and PYTHONPATH can be updated automatically (write to ``.bashrc`` or ``.zshrc`` file).
 However, if your linux box using a different shell startup file such as ``.bash_profile``, you can set these environmental variables by yourself.